About UW-La Crosse

 Encountering new, different or opposing perspectives can be challenging and uncomfortable; this is a necessary feature of the UWL educational experience.
 Thus, all members of the campus community are encouraged to engage with diverse viewpoints in a manner that affirms our community and furthers our mission, to be thoughtful when participating in the exchange of ideas, and to hold themselves accountable for the impact of their expression on others.

-For more information and resources, please see the UWL Civil Discourse and Free Speech web page, and the University of Wisconsin System Regent Policy Document 4-21, Commitment to Academic Freedom and Freedom of Expression.
+For more information and resources, please see the UWL Civil Discourse and Free Speech web page, and the Universities of Wisconsin Regent Policy Document 4-21, Commitment to Academic Freedom and Freedom of Expression.

 Civil rights